Read Time: 11 minutes

 • Navigation tools should conform to the needs of mobile users

-Action item: Check if your website is mobile-friendly with Google’s Mobile-Friendly Test page.
+Action item: Run your website through Google’s Mobile-Friendly Test page.

-As mentioned in the previous section, fast load times are essential.
-Think about it: consumers are used to having everything they want instantly and will go elsewhere if your website takes too long to load on mobile or desktop.
+As mentioned in the previous section, fast load times are an essential part of SEO.
+Think about it — consumers are used to having everything they want instantly and will go elsewhere if your website takes too long to load on mobile or desktop devices.

 Your local landing pages must load quickly.
 You can improve page speed by compressing images, caching your web pages, and reducing redirects.

-Action Item: Google’s mobile speed testing tool, powered by WebPageTest.org, provides a good indicator of the overall speed of your site.
+Action Item: Google’s page speed test provides a good indicator of the overall speed of your site.
 Check your speed and review the recommendations for improvement.

 When users come across your local landing page, they’re likely considering a product or service you offer.
 Make it easy on users and turn them into customers by clearly describing your products and/or services.

-You also want to differentiate your local business from nearby competitors.
-You can do this by inserting keywords that make your product stand out in your product descriptions.
+You’ll also want to differentiate your local business from nearby competitors.
+You can do this by inserting keywords into your product descriptions to help make them stand out.

 For instance, if you’re a furniture store, you might title a product “Blue Upholstered Sectional Sofa.”
-The more detailed you are, the easier a consumer finds what they’re looking for.
+The more details you include, the easier it is for consumers to find what they want.

 In addition to listing your product and service offerings, you should include clear calls to action (CTAs).
-Make it easy to convert a potential customer by having one primary CTA like an “order now” button or “call today.”
+Start converting online visitors with a CTA like an “order now” or “call today” button.
 Smashburger does this well, including a CTA to “order now” on one of its local landing pages twice.

 An image of a computer showing a local page for Smashburger and highlighting the CTA

-Note that it’s crucial to track your local pages’ CTAs to know which products or services sell best.
-This information also provides insight into which types of CTAs work better than others — for instance, a green versus a red button or varying text.
+Tracking your local pages’ CTAs is crucial to knowing which products or services sell best.
+You can also test how different types of CTAs perform.
+For instance, test whether a green versus a red button gets more clicks.

-User-generated content (UGC), such as reviews or customer testimonials, can help your local pages stick out.
-Ratings and reviews have become the top factor for consumers when determining which company to do business with.
+User-generated content (UGC), such as reviews or customer testimonials, can help your local pages stick out to consumers.
+Ratings and reviews have become one of the top factors for consumers when determining which company to do business with.

 The data speaks for itself.
-Local landing pages should embed positive customer reviews from sites like Google or Yelp and social media platforms like Facebook.
-As seen in the example below, posting reviews and other UGC will establish social proof and help build consumer trust.
+You should embed positive customer reviews from sites like Google or Yelp and social media platforms like Facebook onto your local pages.
+The example below showcases how to publish reviews on your local landing pages to help build consumer trust.

 An image highlighting reviews featured on a local page for Kampgrounds of America

-1. Create a system where customers can easily leave reviews after visiting one of your brand’s local listings.
+• Create a system where customers can quickly leave reviews after visiting one of your brand’s local listings.

-Users and search engines find internal links helpful; if done correctly, they will help increase your local page’s visibility.
+Users and search engines find internal links helpful, and if done correctly, they will help increase your local page’s visibility.

 Action item: Create an internal link strategy based on the information new and current customers are asking for and your most popular articles or posts about your products and services.